MaximePawlakFr/pitchmeup-chrono/Roadmap.md

 * [x] v 1.8

   - As a user, I cannot setup an existing chrono if the password does not match
-  - If a chrono is 5h, it can be reset.
+  - If a chrono is done since 3h, it can be reset.

 ---